enthought/edge-examples/Externally-Hosted/deploy/README.md

 There are many ways to deploy a web application, such as Ansible or Helm.
-In this example, we are using Terraform to deploy the example application to Kubernetes, in a namespace called `edge-dev`.
+In this example, we are using Terraform to deploy the example application to Kubernetes, in a namespace called `external-app`.

 ## Requirements